 His principal teachers include Floyd Cooley, Warren Deck, Matthew Lyon, Anthony Kniffen, Thomas Riccobono, Gene Pokorny, and Andy Smith.

-Matthew Kundler is a performer and educator based in Central Texas serving as the Adjunct Professor of Tuba and Euphonium at the University of Mary Hardin-Baylor.
+Matthew Kundler is a performer and educator based in Central Texas serving as the Adjunct Professor of Tuba and Euphonium at the University of Mary Hardin-Baylor and completing a Doctorate in Musical Arts from the University of Texas at Austin.
 As a soloist, Matthew has been awarded prizes and recognition in the Leonard Falcone International Tuba and Euphonium Competition, the International Tuba and Euphonium Conference, the University of Alabama's Concerto Competition, The International

 Women's Brass Conference, Northwestern University's Concerto Competition, the Concours Prestige Internationale, the University of Texas's Concerto Competition, and the Army Band's National Collegiate Solo Competition.